stoorps/sOS/README.md

 # How to Use

-## Template

-Select `Use this Template` and create a new repository from it.
-To enable the workflows, you may need to go the `Actions` tab of the new repository and click to enable workflows.

 ## Containerfile

 This file defines the operations used to customize the selected image.
 It contains examples of possible modifications, including how to: